saidsay-so/fancy/service/extra/fancyd.8.md

 DESCRIPTION
 ===========

 fancyd is the service daemon of *fancy(7)*, a set of software which allows to control laptop fans.
+It should not be run manually!

 BUGS
 ====